18 December 2012

 08 May 2012

-Pretty Woman (starring Julia Roberts and Richard Gere)
+Pretty Woman (Julia Roberts, Richard Gere)

 Years ago someone suggested I might like the film 'Pretty Woman'.
 I didn't really know anything about it, but like Julia Roberts as an actress, and so it went on our wishlist.
 And sat on our unwatched-DVD-shelf for probably a couple of years before we decided to see it earlier this week.